1. Home: Explore careers

 Career tips

-You may need to relocate for work, as many power stations are in remote areas.
+You may need to relocate for work, as Britain's nuclear power stations are spread around the country.
+This includes ones in operation, those being decommissioned and proposed new sites.

 Further information

-You can find details about careers in the the nuclear industry through Cogent.
+You can get details about working in the the nuclear industry through:

 What it takes